compintell/MistyClosures.jl/README.md

 Marginally less opaque closures.

-Specifically, a `MistyClosure` is just comprises an `OpaqueClosure` and an `IRCode`.
+Specifically, a `MistyClosure` is comprises an `OpaqueClosure` and an `IRCode`.
-This is useful if you want to look up the `IRCode` used to generate an `OpaqueClosure`.
+This is useful if you generate an `OpaqueClosure` from an `IRCode`, and want to be able to retrieve the `IRCode` later on.

 ## Recommended Use